Persistent storage on Chameleon

 For a longer-term project, we will of course want to be able to persist data beyond the lifetime of the compute instance.
 That way, we can provision a compute instance, do some work, delete the compute instance, and then resume later with a new compute instance but pick off where we left off with respect to data.

-To enable this, we can create a block storage volume, which can be attached to, detached from, and re-attached to a VM instance> Data stored on the block storage volume persists until the block storage volume itself is created.
+To enable this, we can create a block storage volume, which can be attached to, detached from, and re-attached to a VM instance.
+Data stored on the block storage volume persists until the block storage volume itself is deleted.

 After you run this experiment, you will know how to